cidertool/cider/README.md

 Special thanks to:

-- [GoReleaser](https://goreleaser.com/) for inspiring the architecture and open sourcing several components used in applereleaser
+- [GoReleaser](https://goreleaser.com/) for inspiring the architecture and open sourcing several components used in Cider

 ## License